Fuel Tech Experts

 For example, amine and Polyetheramine-based fuel cleaners work much better when used with the correct amount of fuel and gradually allow the chemistry to remove deposits in a controlled way.
 If you add a cleaner designed for sixty litres of fuel to ten litres of fuel, you run the risk of removing deposits too quickly and lose the benefit of the extended duration that sixty litres will provide.

 Another reason for this is that fuel cleaners are designed to work with fuel flow where the actual act of removing deposits requires the fuel to be in motion.
 Deposits are removed layer by layer as the fuel moves through the system.
 The stronger the concentrate – and the less fuel that is treated – the lesser the amount of total motion that occurs.
+Amines dissolve and disperse deposits and prevent them from accumulating in the fuel system.

 Therefore, do not be tempted to treat with a much higher concentration except when professionally instructed to do so and when, for example, a heavily-contaminated fuel injector requires urgent attention.
 In this instance, some cleaners can be safely added directly to the fuel rail or fuel filter.
 However, this procedure should be carried out by a professional and is not relevant to in-the-tank fuel cleaners.

-Another question we are regularly asked is why some additives require a lot of product, whereas others require such a small amount?
+Another question we are regularly asked is why some additives require a large amount of product, whereas others require such a small amount.

 Higher-strength cleaners contain more chemistry and are designed to deliver the maximum amount of cleaning power and functions in a single bottle.
 Treat rates typically vary from 100:1 to 200:1.
 Regular use fuel conditioners are designed to deliver a modest amount of cleaning power and functions and are safe for continuous use.
 Treat rates vary from 500:1 to 10,000:1